Pediatric Head Trauma Clinical Presentation

 History

-Patients with head trauma may experience 1 or a combination of primary injuries, depending on the degree and mechanism of trauma.
+Patients with head trauma may experience one or a combination of primary injuries, depending on the degree and mechanism of trauma.
 Specific types of primary injury include scalp injury, skull fracture, basilar skull fracture, concussion, contusion, intracranial hemorrhage (ICH), subarachnoid hemorrhage, epidural hematoma, subdural hematoma, intraventricular hemorrhage, penetrating injuries, and diffuse axonal injury.

 Scalp injury

 Often observed with traumatic brain injury (TBI), scalp injury can overlie other intracranial pathology; therefore, it necessitates careful exploration for foreign bodies or underlying skull fractures.
-Bleeding associated with scalp lacerations could be significant enough to cause hypotension and shock in a small infant.
+Bleeding associated with scalp lacerations can be significant enough to cause hypotension and shock in a small infant.

 Skull fracture